 Excel interprets a formula as a command to do a calculation using one or more of the basic math operations — addition, subtraction, multiplication, and division.

 These operations are represented by the plus, minus, asterisk, and forward slash (+, -, *, /) symbols, respectively.
-To signal that a calculation is expected, formulas in Excel begin with an equal (=) sign.
+To signal that a calculation is expected, always start an Excel formula with an equal (=) sign.

 So, this is a formula: